We care about your privacy

 Product and offer description

-- offer description in Czech
+- offer description in Czech, Slovak, or Hungarian

-- price in CZK
+- price in CZK, EUR, or HUF

 - information about the product and its characteristics